simerplaha/JustSQL/README.md

 Just write SQL as `String` and parse results into types.

-JustSQL is a thin facade over `java.sql` types that adds type-safety to query results & parameters.
+JustSQL is a lightweight library that adds type-safety to query results & parameters, allowing unrestricted plain SQL queries.

 Can be used in parallel with other libraries.
 Interop for [Slick](#slick-interop) or [HikariCP](#hikaricp-interop) is provided.